Hasselblad X1D vs Nikon D850

-The Hasselblad X1D-50c and the Nikon D850 are two professional cameras that were officially introduced, respectively, in June 2016 and July 2017.
+The Hasselblad X1D-50c and the Nikon D850 are two professional cameras that were announced, respectively, in June 2016 and July 2017.
 The X1D is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
-The cameras are based on a medium format (X1D) and a full frame sensor.
-The Hasselblad has a resolution of 51.3 megapixel, whereas the Nikon provides 45.4 MP.
+The cameras are based on a medium format (X1D) and a full frame (D850) sensor.
+The Hasselblad has a resolution of 51.3 megapixels, whereas the Nikon provides 45.4 MP.

 The physical size and weight of the Hasselblad X1D and the Nikon D850 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X1D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (23 percent) than the Hasselblad X1D.
 Moreover, the D850 is substantially heavier (39 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.